 What can be done about it?

+How to stop bruxism is not an easy question.
 Keeping an eye on the situation, listening, and providing emotional support for your child can go a long way toward eliminating bruxism.
 Of course, regular dental and orthodontic visits can also help keep the problem in check until the issues resolve themselves or respond to intervention.
 In cases where the grinding and clenching make a child’s face and jaw sore or damage the teeth, we may prescribe a special night guard.
 This can help to avoid painful problems like temporomandibular joint disorder (TMJ), headaches, and tooth displacement later on in your child’s life.
-Also, since many adults also suffer from bruxism, it is critical to teach relaxation techniques as well as train the mouth to respond positively to appliances such as mouth guards, since bruxism can become a lifelong issue to manage.
+Also, since many adults also suffer from bruxism, it is critical to teach relaxation techniques as well as train the mouth to respond positively to appliances such as mouthguards, since bruxism can become a lifelong issue to manage.